EEN421/EEN421.github.io/_posts/🔪 Cutting Through the Noise: Reducing Fortinet Teardown Traffic in Microsoft Sentinel.md

 <br/>
 <br/>

-# Building the DCR in JSON
+# 🧪 Build our DCR in JSON
 Now that we have our DCR-ready KQL filter ready to rock, it still needs a few adjustments in order to fit into a DCR JSON template.
 Here are things we need to fix:

 - Remove all KQL comments: DCR transformations don’t allow // ... comments.
 Strip every inline/explanatory comment.